 “The professional volunteers that we matched with felt like an integral part of our team.
 The support they provided is continuing to play a significant role in the success of our projects,” shared Meredith Beed, Marketing & Community Relations Manager at YWCA of Southern Arizona.

-To increase the reach of this effective program, we are continuing our partnership with other regional funders, including The David and Lura Lovell Foundation, Legacy Foundation of Southeast Arizona, Vitalyst Health Foundation, and Thomas R. Brown Foundations.
+To increase the reach of this effective program, we are continuing our partnership with other regional funders, including The David and Lura Lovell Foundation, Arizona Community Foundation, Legacy Foundation of Southeast Arizona, Vitalyst Health Foundation, and Thomas R. Brown Foundations.

 Selected nonprofit organizations will receive in-depth training, webinar support, and tech support throughout the process to maximize their Catchafire membership.